wutianqidx/Medical-Text-Generation-EEG-Transformer/README.md

 # Dataset

 The dataset used is [TUH](https://www.isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml) from Temple University[1].
 Below is an example of input EEG and output report taken from related paper[2].
-Considering relatively large file size, there are only two samples in `Dataset` folder.
+Considering relatively large file size, there are only two samples in [`dataset`](./dataset) folder.
 ![image1](images/image1.png)

 # Usage